 Import csv file to generate unique join codes

-- After uploading the file, successfully, refresh your page and ensure that all attendees have at least 1 seat to be used (Seats used) and should look like the image below.
+- After uploading the file, successfully, refresh your page and ensure that all attendees have at least 1 seat (in the Seats used column) and should look like the image below.

-❗If the join codes don't have at least 1 seat to be used, attendees will not join the event.
+👀 If the join doesn't have at least 1 seat to be used, attendees cannot join the event.
 They will receive a message saying the code is invalid.

-Export csv file to send out join codes to all attendees.
+Export csv file to send out join codes to all attendees through your Marketing CRM

-- After importing the attendee list successfully, now export the generated unique join codes by exporting the file.
+- After importing the attendee list successfully, now you can export the generated unique join codes by exporting the file.
 Click on Invites export (.csv).